mladen/mladen/README.md

 <br><br>

-Now, let me tell you about my interests.
+Now, let me tell you a bit about my professional life, interests and hobbies.

 ## 💻 These are the programming languages and tools I _use the most_ - at the moment: